Explainable Identification of Dementia from Transcripts using Transformer Networks: Analysis of the Language used in Control and Dementia groups

-Regarding Figure \ref{fig:c}, one can easily observe that our model identifies tokens belonging to the VBG (putting, drying, blowing, standing, etc.), DT (the, a), and NN (cookie, action, stool, etc.) pos-tags as significant for the control class.
+Regarding Fig. \ref{fig:c}, one can easily observe that our model identifies tokens belonging to the VBG (putting, drying, blowing, standing, etc.), DT (the, a), and NN (cookie, action, stool, etc.) pos-tags as significant for the control class.
 Concurrently, in consistence with the findings in Section \ref{explain_features}, the unigrams "curtain" and "window" are used mainly by non-AD patients.

-With regards to Figures \ref{fig:a} and \ref{fig:d}, our model is not able to classify these transcripts correctly.
+With regards to Figs. \ref{fig:a} and \ref{fig:d}, our model is not able to classify these transcripts correctly.
 One possible reason for such misclassifications has to do with the fact that these transcripts include pos-tags which are indicative of both the control and the dementia class.
-To be more precise, in Figure \ref{fig:a}, the majority of tokens in both transcripts belong to the VBG, NN, and DT pos-tags, which are correctly identified by our model as significant for the control group.
+To be more precise, in Fig. \ref{fig:a}, the majority of tokens in both transcripts belong to the VBG, NN, and DT pos-tags, which are correctly identified by our model as significant for the control group.
 Words, like "and", "him", and "well" are used in a low frequency.
-Similarly to Figure \ref{fig:a}, in Figure \ref{fig:d}, the majority of tokens in each transcript belong to the pos-tags which are significantly correlated with the dementia class.
-This can be illustrated in Figure \ref{label_c_pred_d_3}, where we observe the usage of words, like "and", "yeah", "well" \& "got".
+Similarly to Fig. \ref{fig:a}, in Fig. \ref{fig:d}, the majority of tokens in each transcript belong to the pos-tags which are significantly correlated with the dementia class.
+This can be illustrated in Fig. \ref{label_c_pred_d_3}, where we observe the usage of words, like "and", "yeah", "well" \& "got".